Too Shy: Appearances

-The song can also be heard in the Rockstar video game Grand Theft Auto: Vice City Stories, played on the in-game radio station Wave 103.
+The extended version of the song, titled "Midnight Mix", can be heard in the Rockstar video game Grand Theft Auto: Vice City Stories, played on the in-game radio station Wave 103.
 It also appears as a collectable cassette tape in Metal Gear Solid V: The Phantom Pain.
 A Simlish version of the song is also featured in The Sims 2 expansion pack, The Sims 2: Open for Business.
 The song also features in the Black Mirror interactive film Bandersnatch on Netflix.

+It can also be heard in the 1998 film The Wedding Singer during the engagement party scene.